Advanced Configuration

 Actions

-- Type the command in the Commands panel
+- Enter the command in the Commands panel

 - Format:

-- “Brightness adjustment active” appears top-left of the video
+- Check that "Brightness adjustment active" appears in the top-left of the monitoring view

 Receive Alerts via Webhook